sultanul-ovi/Programming-with-Google-Go-Specialization/Course_01_Getting_Started_with_Go/quiz_01.md

 **Q1.** What does a compiler do?

-- ○ Generates executable machine code from source code in a high-level language
+- Generates executable machine code from source code in a high-level language
-- ○ Automatically formats source code in a readable way
+- Automatically formats source code in a readable way
-- ○ Combines multiple files into a single program
+- Combines multiple files into a single program
-- ○ Tests the basic functionality of the code
+- Tests the basic functionality of the code

 **Q2.** What is the scope of a variable?

-- ○ The variable declaration
+- The variable declaration
-- ○ The instructions where the variable is assigned a value
+- The instructions where the variable is assigned a value
-- ○ Region of a program where the variable can be accessed
+- Region of a program where the variable can be accessed
-- ○ The set of values to which a variable can be assigned
+- The set of values to which a variable can be assigned

 **Q3.** What is Garbage Collection?

-- ○ Reorganization of source code to reduce the number of function calls
+- Reorganization of source code to reduce the number of function calls
-- ○ Deallocation of objects which are no longer in use
+- Deallocation of objects which are no longer in use
-- ○ Reorganization of source code to improve encapsulation and understandability
+- Reorganization of source code to improve encapsulation and understandability
-- ○ Deletion of unused segments of code
+- Deletion of unused segments of code

 **Q4.** What does an interpreter do?

-- ○ Converts instructions in a high-level language into machine code at runtime
+- Converts instructions in a high-level language into machine code at runtime
-- ○ Processes user inputs
+- Processes user inputs
-- ○ Reads files in a given data format
+- Reads files in a given data format
-- ○ Produces output data corresponding to each input region
+- Produces output data corresponding to each input region

 **Q5.
-True or False:**
-Concurrency always results in some performance improvement.
+True or False:**  Concurrency always results in some performance improvement.

-- ○ True
+- True
-- ○ False
+- False

 **Q6.** The type of a variable determines which of the following aspects of that variable?
 (Select ALL that are correct.)

-- ☐ Size in memory
+- Size in memory
-- ☐ Operations that can be performed on the variable
+- Operations that can be performed on the variable
-- ☐ The data that can be contained in the object
+- The data that can be contained in the object
-- ☐ The number of characters in the variable's name
+- The number of characters in the variable's name

 **Q7.** What is the name of the package from which an executable program is generated?

-- ○ fmt
+- fmt
-- ○ os
+- os
-- ○ init
+- init
-- ○ main
+- main

 **Q8.** Which of the following is an example of a short variable declaration?

-- ○ `x := 2.3`
+- `x := 2.3`
-- ○ `var x int = 10`
+- `var x int = 10`
-- ○ `var x int`
+- `var x int`
-- ○ `x = 2.3`
+- `x = 2.3`

 ---

-### ✅ **Answers with Explanations**
+### ✅ **Answers**

 **Q1.** ✔️ _Generates executable machine code from source code in a high-level language_
 **Explanation:** A compiler translates high-level programming code into machine code (binary) that the computer can execute.